VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VMUI automatically adjusts the interval between datapoints on the graph depending on the horizontal resolution and on the selected time range.
 The step value can be customized by clickhing `Override step value` checkbox.

-VMUI allows investigating correlations between two queries on the same graph.
-Just click `+` button, enter the second query in the newly appeared input field and press `Ctrl+Enter`.
-Results for both queries should be displayed simultaneously on the same graph.
-Every query has its own vertical scale, which is displayed on the left and the right side of the graph.
-Lines for the second query are dashed.
+VMUI allows investigating correlations between multiple queries on the same graph.
+Just click `Add Query` button, enter an additional query in the newly appeared input field and press `Ctrl+Enter`.
+Results for all the queries should be displayed simultaneously on the same graph.

 See the [example VMUI at VictoriaMetrics playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/?g0.expr=100%20*%20sum(rate(process_cpu_seconds_total))%20by%20(job)&g0.range_input=1d).